Low-cost Quadrature Optical Interferometer: Experimental setup

 \subsection{Photodetectors and data acquisition elements}

-Automated data acquisition capabilities form a critical aspect of nearly all modern optical applications, yet this capability is often found absent in low-cost interferometer demonstration reports.
+Automated data acquisition capabilities form a critical aspect of nearly all modern optical applications, yet this capability is often found absent in low-cost interferometer reports.
 In order to facilitate such automated data acquisition, it is necessary to incorporate photodetectors into the setup.
 Commercially available units are often priced in the range of hundreds of dollars, but we found that a detector consisting of a Hamamatsu S5971 photodiode wired up to a resistor and capacitor arranged in parallel as illustrated in Fig.~\ref{HomemadePhotodetector} was enough to suit our purposes.
 We chose a resistance value 10 M$\Omega$ and a capacitance value of 10 nF in our detector design so as to optimize gain and filter out high-frequency noise.

-Because the S5971 is a small-area photodiode, we found it helpful to focus down the light emerging from the interferometer onto the diode active areas using converging lenses we had on hand in the laboratory.
+Because the S5971 is a small-area photodiode, we found it helpful to focus down the light emerging from the interferometer onto the diode active areas using some converging lenses (18-mm focal length) that we had on hand in our laboratory.
 Such lenses could have alternatively been purchased from a company like Surplus Shed for \$4.50 apiece.
-Photodetectors were held in place by means of alligator clips and soldering stands, which could be replaced in future iterations of the experiment with 3D-printed mounts.
+Aside from these two focusing lenses used after the beams are combined, there are no other lenses involved in the setup, and so wavefronts are flat at the point where beams are combined, leading to an absence of transverse fringes when the experiment is well-aligned.
+Because of this, we experienced no loss of precision due to the presence or absence of focusing before the detector.

+Photodetectors were held in place by means of alligator clips and soldering stands, which was a design choice dictated by time constraints of the graduation dates of the undergraduate and master's student authors spearheading the project.
+In future iterations of the device, it would make sense for these mounts to be replaced by 3D-printed mounts affixed to the aluminum plate itself.
+Because interferometer beams are recombined at the point of the second beam splitter, the distance between this beam splitter and the detectors, and also the materials over which the beams travel while traversing this distance, are irrelevant to interferometer performance.

-Although not technically part of interferometer functionality, we needed an independent measurement of temperature in order to conduct the interferometer functionality tests described later on in Section \ref{sec:results}.
-To achieve this we incorporated an LM35 temperature sensor manufactured by Texas Instruments as pictured in the center of Fig.~\ref{top_build}(b).
+Although not technically part of interferometer functionality, we needed an independent measurement of temperature in order to conduct the interferometer functionality tests described later on in Sec.~\ref{sec:results}.
+To achieve this measurement, we incorporated an LM35 temperature sensor manufactured by Texas Instruments as pictured in the center of Fig.~\ref{top_build}(b).
 The sensor generates a voltage proportional to the ambient temperature in Celsius with a conversion factor of ${1}^{\circ}$C / 10 mV.